 Hot weather and exercise are the main causes of heat exhaustion and heatstroke.
 In hot settings, you need to be mindful of the temperature outside.
 The heat index is not the same as the temperature.
 It measures the air temperature plus the effects of humidity.
-A heat index of 90°F or higher is dangerous.
+A heat index of 90°F or higher calls for extreme caution.
 Prolonged exposure to high temperatures increases your risk of heat-related illnesses.

 How are heat exhaustion and heatstroke diagnosed?